The Massachusetts Rifle Association periodically hosts action style shooting events.

 Bowling Pin shoot (pistol):

-This is sometimes refered to as "Second Chance Main Event", because it follows the format of the original game played at the gatherings held by the president of Second Chance, the company that makes bulletproof vests for the police and military.
+This is sometimes referred to as "Second Chance Main Event", because it follows the format of the original game played at the gatherings held by the president of Second Chance, the company that makes bulletproof vests for the police and military.
 The format is fairly simple: 5 bowling pins on a fairly deep, two tiered steel table.
 The object is to knock the pins *off* the table, (not just knock them over) in less than 15 seconds.
 Any time longer than 15 seconds result in a score of 15.
 The total score is the sum of three runs.

 This is a fairly challenging sport, since it requires a relatively large round (high power factor, high power, etc) to move the pins enough to knock them off the table, which means getting back on target between shots is harder.
 The magazine capacity limit is eight rounds, so each shot has to matter.